-- Background: Present the ideas and reasoning behind the proposed research; include relevant literature citations or preliminary data on the proposed sustainment techniques using neuroplasticity type of methodologies.
-Additionally, present the ideas, reasoning, and justification behind the proposed compensatory/adaptive tutor that is anticipated to accurately and appropriately understand where the learner is within the learning curve versus the course curricula, objectives, and anticipated outcomes.
-The tutor must also identify viable and appropriate course route(s) on how to navigate from current position to end point position.
+- Background: Present theoretical framework behind the proposed research; include relevant literature citations or preliminary data on the proposed methodologies.
+Additionally, present the ideas, reasoning, justification, and stakeholder needs that will influence the study design how this can be used to research and/or develop an early inter-professional based team learning guidelines or curriculum.
 Describe previous experience most pertinent to this project.
-Any preliminary data should be from the laboratory of the PI or member(s) of the collaborating team. - Clearly support the choice of study variables and explain the basis for the study questions and/or study hypotheses.
-Establish the relevance of the study and explain the applicability of the proposed findings. - Hypotheses/Objectives: State the hypotheses/study questions and overall objective(s) to be reached. - Specific Aims: Concisely explain the project's specific aims.
-If this application is part of a larger study, present only tasks that this award would fund. - Study Design: Describe the experimental design, methods, and analyses/ evaluations in sufficient detail for analysis. - Identify and describe the hypothesis to be studied and the projected outcome of the proposed research. - Provide a detailed protocol, including but not limited to proposed methodologies, type of recruits, recruitment numbers, anticipated drop-out rate, assessment criteria, inter-rater reliability, intended medical domain(s) or discipline(s), control groups, and statistical protocols. - Define the study variables and describe how they will be measured.
+Any preliminary data should be from the laboratory of the PI or member(s) of the collaborating team. - Hypotheses/Objectives: State the hypotheses/study questions and overall objective(s) to be reached. - Specific Aims: Concisely explain the project's specific aims to include expected timeframe of each aim.
+If this proposal/ application is part of a larger study, present only tasks this award would fund. - Study Design: Describe the experimental design, methods, and analyses/ evaluations in sufficient detail for analysis. - Identify and describe the hypothesis or research question(s) to be studied and the projected outcome(s) of the proposed research. - Provide an evaluation protocol how the methodology can be adapted and improved upon during the development of criteria and explain how it can be adopted in various medical point of care environments (Roles 1-4). - Provide a detailed protocol, including but not limited to proposed methodologies, type of recruits, recruitment numbers, anticipated drop-out rate, assessment criteria, inter-rater reliability, intended medical domain(s) or discipline(s), control groups, and defined statistical models. - Clearly support the choice of study variables and explain the basis for the research questions and/or study hypotheses.
+Establish the relevance of the study and explain the applicability of the proposed findings and how it knowledge will be disseminate. - Define the study variables (independent/dependent) and define how they will be measured.
 Include a description of appropriate controls and the endpoints to be tested.
 Describe how data will be collected and analyzed in a manner that is consistent with the study objectives.
-Describe a plan for data access. - For development of devices and technologies, discuss the engineering/technical design that will be used to achieve the project goals demonstrating the feasibility of the proposed product development.
-Discuss the perceived engineering/design strengths and flaws and recommendations for overcoming/preventing them. - Address any potential barriers and plans for addressing potential delays.
+Describe a plan for data access and outcome dissemination.

+- For development of devices and technologies, discuss the engineering/ technical design that will be used to achieve the project goals, demonstrating the feasibility of the proposed product development.
+Describe end user context need and how feedback will allow device/technology to be intuitive to the end user.
+Discuss the perceived engineering/design strengths and flaws and recommendations for overcoming/preventing them. - Address all potential barriers and provide plans for addressing potential delays, and unexpected events.
 Provide a risk management plan to address barriers to plans.
-As relevant, describe plans for addressing issues unique to working within the military health system.

-- Document the availability and accessibility of the study materials (including data) needed as applicable. - Project Milestones: Identify timelines for critical events that must be accomplished in order for the project to be successful in terms of cost, schedule, and performance. - Additional Information: If human and/or animal subjects are included in the research, applications may be submitted without human and/or animal use protocols and institutional approvals.
+As relevant, describe plans for addressing potential issues unique to working within the military health system. - Document the availability and accessibility of the study materials (including data) needed as applicable. - Project Milestones: Identify timelines for critical events that must be accomplished in order for the project to be successful in terms of cost, schedule, and performance. - Additional Information: If human and/or animal subjects are included in the research, applications may be submitted without human and/or animal use protocols and institutional approvals.
 However, protocols with required institutional approvals must be submitted no later than 60 days after award to demonstrate continued progress and ensure continuation of payment.
 The Contracting or Grants Officer may make exceptions in situations where human and/or animal use is not expected to begin until after the first year of the research project.
 In such cases, a timeframe for submission of the appropriate protocols and institutional approvals will be established prior to award.